mstksg/inCode/copy/entries/kmeans.md

 ---

 AI is hot, so let's talk about some "classical machine learning" in Haskell with k-means clustering!
-I have been meaning to shift away from "conceptual" posts and instead post a bit more about small, practical snippets that demonstrate some useful Haskell techniques and principles drive how I approach coding in Haskell overall.
+Let's throw in some dependent types too.

 There are a bazillion ways of implementing such a simple algorithm, but this is how *I'd* do it, as someone who develops almost exclusively in Haskell (or